ncoop57/php_activity/README.md

 ## Overview
-This repository comprises the PHP activity designed to be used in tandem with the VCDEP system, which you can find here.
+This repository comprises the PHP activity designed to be used in tandem with the VCDEP system, which you can find <a target="_blank" href="https://github.com/vcdep/vcdep_setup">here</a>.
 This PHP project is an ecommerce website for technology gadgets like laptops, phones, smart devices, etc. We have included a baseline project complete with test cases for Unit and Integration Testing.
 This style of project is very useful as a teaching tool